pinkpong111/multi-agent-governance-architecture/README.md

 **① Interface Narrowing**

 The most fundamental mechanism.
-Communication between phases is restricted not by rule but by format — phases can only exchange standardized artifacts, not raw state or intent:
+Communication between phases is restricted not by protocol but by format — phases can only exchange standardized artifacts, not raw state or intent:

 ```
 What each phase can transmit: